pranavperiyasamy41/Pixels-by-Prose/README.md

 Before running this project, ensure you have:

 - Python 3.8 or higher
-- CUDA-compatible GPU (NVIDIA recommended)
+- CUDA-compatible GPU (NVIDIA Recommended)
-- CUDA Toolkit installed
+- CUDA Toolkit installed.
 - At least 6GB of GPU memory (VRAM)
 - Stable internet connection for first-time model download.